 4. Kill mushrooms with soap and water.
 Mix 1 gallon of warm water with 1 tablespoon of dish soap.
 Use a screwdriver to punch holes in the soil around the mushrooms.
 Pour in the soapy water which will kill mushroom roots (mycelia).

 5. Add french drains to heavy mushroom areas.
 Your lawn may be too wet.
 Mushrooms love moisture and decaying debris.
 If you’ve removed the decaying matter you may still need to dry out the lawn a bit.

 6. Just wait.
 Mushrooms are there because there’s extra debris in your lawn.
 They will naturally break it down providing food for your grass.
-Over the long run this will make your lawn better though it may take a few years for the mushrooms to full break it down.
+Over the long run, this will make your lawn better though it may take a few years for the mushrooms to fully break it down.

 Before choosing to wait also check that you don’t have any wet spots in the lawn that need drainage.
 You’ll notice these as areas where rushes and other non-ideal grasses like to live.

 Mushrooms need moisture and decaying plant material (carbon sources, e.g. an old stump) to grow.
 If mushrooms appear on your lawn it means you have these things present.
 Mushrooms will remain until most of the decaying material is gone.

 Mushrooms consume carbon and nutrients in the soil.
 Mostly this comes from dead and dying plant matter like old tree stumps in the lawn.
 Got an old stump you want to remove?

 Plant it (inoculate it) with oyster mushroom spores.
 The oyster mushrooms will break it down and give you something to eat!
 You can also use shiitake mushroom spores to break it down as well.